Brandywine Books

 Headlines

-Will has written on Christian fantasy in relation to some of the posts here.
+Christian fantasy in relation to some of the posts here.
 He says:

 Have you ever noticed that despite being the pre-eminent work of fantasy of the 20th century, The Lord of the Rings contains very little that's actually fantastic?
 The geography is different than in our world, but the physics are the same.
 There's elven-magic, but Galadriel cautions that it's not what we'd usually think of as magic.
 There's nothing particularly supernatural about elves, or dwarves, or orcs, or ents; though extinct, they are creatures just as men are.
 Indeed, the only really magical beings we see are the wizards Gandalf and Saruman, Sauron the dark lord, and the Nine Nazgul.
 The Silmarillion makes it clear that Gandalf, Saruman and Sauron are all nothing more nor less than angels; the Nazgul can then be thought of as extreme cases of demonic possession.
 In any event, all power in Middle Earth derives ultimately from Eru, the One, the Creator.